-Washington State draws millions of breeding migrating, and resting birds to our natural habitats, including shorelines, estuaries, forests, shrub-steppe, and wetlands.
+Washington State draws millions of breeding, migrating, and resting birds to our natural habitats, including shorelines, estuaries, forests, shrub-steppe, and wetlands.
 Birds are crucial components of the Pacific Northwest ecosystem.
 They serve as pollinators, predators, scavengers, seed dispersers, and engineers.

 About binoculars for birdwatching